You want to learn about choline? Then you will find here the most important information about the nutrient, which was formerly also called vitamin B4.

 Is too much choline dangerous?

-In principle, the toxicity of choline is rather To be classified as low.
-However, excessive intake can lead to a fishy body odor, vomiting, sweating, low blood pressure and liver damage.
-That is why the Office of Dietary Supplements defined an intake limit of 3,500 mg of choline per day.2 However, EFSA has not set a maximum intake limit.6
+Basically, the toxicity of choline is rather To be classified as low.
+However, if the intake is greatly excessive, it can cause a fishy body odor, vomiting, sweating, low blood pressure and liver damage.
+Therefore the Office of Dietary Supplements defined an intake limit of 3,500 mg of choline per day.2 However, EFSA has not set a maximum intake limit.6

 Is it possible to take in too little choline?

-As already mentioned, the body can produce choline itself if sufficient amounts of methionine and folic acid are available.
-In most cases, however, the body's own production can not enough of the nutrient are produced.
+As already mentioned, the body can produce choline itself if sufficient amounts of methionine and folic acid are available to it.
+In most cases, however, the body's own production can supply not enough of the nutrient are produced.
 Consequently, deficiency symptoms can also occur if little choline is consumed.
-This is why it is also being discussed whether the vitamin-like substance should be classified as essential again.
+Therefore, it is also discussed whether the vitamin-like substance should now be classified as essential again.

-Potential Deficiency symptoms are non-alcoholic fatty liver disease and damage to the muscles and liver.1,2
+Potential Deficiency symptoms are non-alcoholic fatty liver, and damage to muscles and liver.1,2

-Risk groups for a deficiency: Pregnant women, people with various genetic disorders, patients receiving parenteral nutrition.2 People with chronic intestinal diseases and older people are also at risk, as their nutrient absorption is often inhibited.
+Risk groups for deficiency: Pregnant women, people with various genetic impairments, patients receiving parenteral nutrition.2 Likewise, people with chronic intestinal diseases and the elderly are at risk because their nutrient absorption is often inhibited.

 What foods contain choline?

-As with many nutrients, you can also find sufficient amounts of choline in Whole grain products, pulses, nuts and seeds.
-As I recommend a plant-based diet for ethical, ecological and health reasons, the following list contains almost exclusively plant-based foods.
-However, in order to be as comprehensive as possible, there is also an animal source.
+As with many nutrients, you'll find needs-covering amounts of choline in Whole grains, legumes, and nuts and seeds.
+Since I recommend a plant-based diet for ethical, ecological and health reasons, the following list contains almost exclusively plant-based foods.
+However, in order to inform as comprehensively as possible, an animal source also occurs.

-Supplement: Other good sources are macadamias, Brazil nuts, walnuts, tofu, peas and artichokes.
+Addition: Other good sources are macadamia, Brazil nuts, walnuts, tofu, peas and artichokes.

 What should vegans pay attention to?

-In principle, the DGE choline not as a potentially critical nutrient with a vegan diet classified.7 Due to the large number of plant sources, a choline deficiency is very unlikely in a balanced, vegan diet.
+In principle, the DGE has choline not as a potentially critical nutrient For vegan diet classified.7 Due to the variety of plant sources, a choline deficiency is very unlikely in a balanced, vegan diet.

-Another factor is probably the higher Betaine supply with a plant-based diet.
-The ammonium compound can either be obtained from food or produced by the body from ingested choline.
-As betaine is mainly found in plant-based foods such as cereal products, fruit and vegetables, vegans are generally better supplied with the nutrient.
-This reduces the proportion of choline needed to produce betaine and therefore the choline requirement of vegans could possibly be lower than that of people on a mixed diet.1
+Another factor is probably the higher Betaine supply in a plant-based diet.
+The ammonium compound can either be supplied through food or produced by the body from ingested choline.
+Since betaine is mainly found in plant foods such as grain products, fruits and vegetables, vegans are basically better supplied with the nutrient.
+This reduces the amount of choline needed to produce betaine, and thus the choline requirements of vegans could possibly be lower than those of mixed-food eaters.1

-Tip: So if you want to eat a purely plant-based diet, you are well advised to include enough whole grain products, pulses, nuts and seeds in your diet.
-Then nothing will go wrong with your choline supply.
+Tip: If you want to eat a purely plant-based diet, you are well advised to integrate whole grain products, legumes, nuts and seeds sufficiently into your diet.
+Then nothing will go wrong with the choline supply.

-Supplementation of choline is not necessary if you eat a balanced diet.
-If you feel that you are not getting enough choline or if you suffer from a fatty liver, a dietary supplement may be useful.
+Supplementation of choline is rather not necessary with a balanced diet.
+If you feel you are not getting enough choline or if you suffer from a fatty liver, supplementation may be useful.

-A good vitamin B complex that also contains choline is a good way to provide you with enough of the important B vitamins and sufficient choline.
+A good vitamin B complex that also contains choline is a good way to get you enough of the important B vitamins and to get enough choline.
 A recommended one, vegan vitamin B complex in tablet form you get here*.

 Choline FAQ: The most frequently asked questions